How to use lube

 How to use lube safely

 - Most important!
 Only use water-based lubricants if you’re using condoms.
-Anything oil-based – Vaseline, massage oil etc. – will rot away condoms in seconds and leave you at risk of STIs and unwanted pregnancy.
+Oil based lubs – Vaseline, massage oil etc. – will rot away latex condoms in seconds and leave you at risk of STIs and unwanted pregnancy.

 - Always clean lube off a penis or sex toy before re-entry.